mindstellar/Osclass/README.md

 # Status report

-- Fully successful script installation.
+- Fully successful script installation (removed location insert, instead showing message to download and import manually; removed "connect with Market").
+- No errors when opening admin panel (removed Market from menus and header).

 # Osclass